 Trains ran as 3 or 4 car sets, with two Driving-Motor cars at either end, with an unpowered trailer (and in four car sets, a non-driving motor car) in between.
 These sets were often coupled together to provide longer trains.

 During their lifetime, the 1938 stock trains worked the Bakerloo, Piccadilly, Northern, East London and Central lines.
 Although all were withdrawn from London Underground service by 1988, a number were transferred to the Isle of Wight and still operate services between Ryde and Shanklin.

 A number of 1938 stock cars have also been preserved and London's Transport Museum maintains a 4-car set in working order.

 Interior view of a 1938 car - as preserved at London's Transport Museum at Covent Garden, London.
 [Photo: A.A.]

 The drivers' controls from a 1938 train, set up here (at the LT Museum) as a driving simulator!
 [Photo: A.A.]

 The 7¼" gauge 1938 stock was built by Fred Blois and first ran in 1987.
 Between then and 1995 it attended 136 events and carried over 46,000 passengers, as well as paying visits to permanent miniature railways.

 After its last run in 1996, it was put into long-term storage at a motor museum in Sussex.

-In early 2003, Fred offered to sell the two driving cars to Adrian Allum.
+In early 2003, Fred offered to sell the two driving cars to his friend Adrian.
 Adrian had driven the tube many times and was eager to acquire it and get it operational again.
 However during April he discovered that the storage space he had earmarked for it would no longer be available and consequently he would no longer be able to buy the tube.